An Equivalence between Bayesian Priors and Penalties in Variational Inference: Related Work

-However, the MAP framework is not completely satisfying from a Bayesian point of view: instead of returning a distribution over the weights, which contains information about their uncertainty, it returns the most reasonable value.
+However, the MAP framework is not completely satisfying from a Bayesian point of view: instead of returning a distribution over the parameters, which contains information about their uncertainty, it returns the most reasonable value.
 In order to evaluate this uncertainty, \cite{mackay1992bayesian} proposed a second-order approximation of the Bayesian posterior.
 In the process, \cite{mackay1995probable} also proposed a complete Bayesian framework and interpretation of neural networks.
 Still, this approximation of the Bayesian posterior is quite limited.
 In the same period, \cite{hinton1993keeping} applied the Minimum Description Length (MDL) principle to neural networks.
 Then, \cite{mackay2003information} made the link between the MDL principle and variational inference, and \cite{graves2011practical} applied it to neural networks, allowing for variational approximations of the Bayesian posterior in a tractable way.

-\paragraph{Motivation.} There exist several results about the Bayesian or the variational posterior.
-For instance, a series of recent papers~\cite{alquier2020concentration,cherief2020convergence,zhang2020convergence} provide theorems about the convergence speed of the variational posterior, according to the size of the training set.
-Therefore, translating user-specified penalties into Bayesian priors is a way to fit a framework in which several results are already known.
-In particular, we recall in Appendix~\ref{sec:conv_rate} a theorem stated in~\cite{zhang2020convergence}, which can be applied in our setup.